Fghurayri/portfolio/src/routes/posts/sensible-typescript-apps-with-deno/index.md

 ![Richard Feldman showing how insecure is npm install command is](https://res.cloudinary.com/fghurayri/image/upload/v1630101562/faisal.sh/sensible-typescript-with-deno/npm-install.png)

-Moreover, there’s a unique dilemma in Node JS around keeping your package.json up to date or not, especially when there is no process for vetting third-party dependencies.
+Moreover, there’s a unique dilemma in Node JS around keeping `package.json` up to date or not, especially when there is no process for vetting third-party dependencies.

 On one hand, you want to keep your software updated to get the latest features, bug fixes, and security patches.